Lumi-supercomputer/LUMI-training-materials/docs/2day-next/205-Containers.md

   ![Managing containers](https://462000265.lumidata.eu/2day-next/img/LUMI-2day-next-205-Containers/ContainersManaging_1.png){ loading=lazy }
 </figure>

+Not all container runtimes are a good match with HPC systems and the security model on such a system.
 On LUMI, we currently support only one container runtime.

 Docker is not available, and will never be on the regular compute nodes as it requires elevated privileges to run the container which cannot be given safely to regular users of the system.